Dundalk, Newry and Greenore Railway

 The 26 mi Dundalk, Newry and Greenore Railway (DNGR, DN&GR) was an Irish gauge railway in Ireland.
 It was conceived as the Dundalk and Greenore Railway in the 1860s to provide a link between the towns in its title and the London and North Western Railway port at Greenore, from where a ferry service operated to Holyhead.
 It was opened between Greenore and Dundalk in 1873 and extended to Newry in 1876.
 The company operated a hotel at Greenore.

 Ownership

 The London and North Western Railway owned the railway and at first provided its locomotives and rolling stock, with the locomotives coming from its Crewe Works.
 The railway passed to the London, Midland and Scottish Railway in 1923 but an agreement was reached in 1933 for the line to be worked by the Great Northern Railway.
 Because the partition of Ireland placed an international frontier across the DN&G's Greenore – Newry line, it was not absorbed into either the Great Southern Railways in 1925 or the Ulster Transport Authority in 1948.

 Closure

-The line was closed on 31 December 1951 and was dissolved in 1957 by the British Transport Commission Act 1957 (5 & 6 Eliz.
+The line was closed on 31 December 1951 and the company was dissolved in 1957 by section 72 of the British Transport Commission Act 1957 (5 & 6 Eliz.
 2. c. xxxiii).
 In recent years, much of the line has been restored as part of the Carlingford to Omeath Greenway between Newry and Carlingford.